MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Can I block users in my organization from signing up for an AI Builder trial?

 Any individual can try out the features of AI Builder for 30 days and incur no costs to your company.
 This option is available to any user in a tenant and can't be disabled by an admin.
 Once your company purchases some AI credits (for example, through capacity add-ons or inclusion in some licenses), trials aren't proposed to users anymore.

-### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?

-Each user license grants you 5,000 credits, allowing you to assess the capabilities in AI Builder.
-For instance, you could use these credits to extract data from a few documents with [document processing](form-processing-model-overview.md) or perform hundreds of basic OCR extractions with [text recognition](prebuilt-text-recognition.md).

-### What happens if a user turns on/off AI Builder per user capacity add-on license?

-Some user licenses include seeded AI Builder credits.
-For example, the Power Apps per user license includes 500 seeded AI Builder credits.
-If **AI Builder capacity per user add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.

-### Where can I learn more about license management in Power Apps and Power Automate?

-Learn more about licenses and license management in Power Apps in [About licensing and license management](/power-platform/admin/wp-license-management).

 ### See also